tomerv/csr2midi/README.md

 csr2midi is a tool to convert the proprietary Casio CSR file format to MIDI file.

-It currently supports files copied from the PX-130 model.
+It currently supports files copied from the PX-130 and PX-160 models.
 If you're interested in support for more models, please open an issue.

 # Recorded data